The General (insurance): History

 The General began selling insurance in 1963, under the company name Permanent General Agency.
 Later, the name was changed to Permanent General Assurance Corporation (PGAC), and in 2012, it was announced that Permanent General and all affiliated companies will unify under the one brand name "The General."

 Since 2016, retired professional basketball player Shaquille O'Neal has endorsed and appeared in numerous commercials for the company.

 Operating territory

-The General is based in Nashville, Tennessee, and has several physical store operations throughout the state of Louisiana, and internal offices in Arizona, California, Colorado, Florida, Georgia, Ohio, and Texas among other states.
+The General is based in Nashville, Tennessee, and has several physical store operations throughout the state of Louisiana.
+The General offers coverage in 47 states excluding Alaska, Hawaii, and Michigan.

 Awards

 In 2012, The General and Ken Roberts Productions received three Telly Awards for television commercials in the Animation category.
 A Silver Award was won for the "Baseball" commercial, and Bronze Awards were won for "Football" and "Snowboard".

 In 2019, The General was certified a "Great Place to Work".